p2pu/learning-circles/README.md

  - Put the list of changes in the PR description
  - Wait for tests to pass (docker image won't be uploaded for PR)
  - Merge the PR
- - Wait for TravisCI to build the release docker image
+ - Wait for the GitHub action to finish building the docker image
  - Follow steps described [here](https://github.com/p2pu/marvin) to deploy latest release docker image

 To deploy the latest code to staging: